pozzo-research-group/MC-DFM/README.md

 To install the package, simply git clone and follow the example from the notebooks.

 ## Requirements
 This package was written in python with the common libraries: <mark> pandas, numpy, matplotlib, scipy, </mark>.
 For the full list of libraries see the require.txt file.
+The Python version is 3.9